If you are in need of county case management services, call Lancaster County Behavioral Health and Development Services (BH/DS) at (717) 393-0421.

 Fostering Resilience with Kenneth Ginsburg

-Dr. Ginsburg’s work focuses on working with children to help them live up to core values and essential goodness, teaching resilience and confidence to help them thrive.
+Dr. Ginsburg’s work focuses on working with children to teach resilience, build confidence to help them thrive and help them live up to core values with essential goodness,

 American Foundation for Suicide Prevention